Hell, Michigan: Etymology

 Hell has been noted on a list of unusual place names.
 There are a number of theories for the origin of Hell's name.
-The first is that a pair of German travelers stepped out of a stagecoach one sunny afternoon in the 1830s, and one said to the other, "So schön hell!" (translated as, "So beautifully bright!")
+The first is that a pair of German travelers stepped out of a stagecoach one sunny afternoon in the 1830s, and one said to the other: "So schön hell!" ('So beautifully bright!').
 Their comments were overheard by some locals and the name stuck.
 The second theory is tied to the "hell-like" conditions, including mosquitos, thick forest cover, and extensive wetlands, encountered by early explorers.
-A third theory is that George Reeves' habit of paying the local farmers for their grain with home distilled whiskey led many wives to comment "He's gone to Hell again" when questioned about their husband's whereabouts during harvest time.
+A third theory is that George Reeves's habit of paying the local farmers for their grain with home distilled whiskey led many wives to comment "He's gone to Hell again" when questioned about their husband's whereabouts during harvest time.
 A fourth is that soon after Michigan gained statehood, Reeves was asked what he thought the town he helped settle should be called and replied "I don't care.
 You can name it Hell for all I care."
 The name became official on October 13, 1841.

-Arts and culture
+Culture

 In the early 1930s, Pinckney, Michigan, postmaster W. C. Miller began to receive requests from stamp and postmark collectors for cancellations: Hell had no post office, instead being served by the one for Pinckney, three miles away.
 On July 15, 1961, a postal substation was established at Hell, operating from May 1 through September 30.
 It remains at the back of the general store, although the United States Postal Service does not recognize Hell as a town; it instead uses the name of nearby Pinckney as the mailing address.

 In 1963, the Hell Chamber of Commerce sponsored a two-day "fun festival" which began with Satan's arrival by helicopter at "Satan's Hills", a local housing development.

-The town occasionally experiences sub-zero temperatures (including in Jan 2014, Jan 2018, and Jan 2019), leading to comparisons with the phrase when hell freezes over.
+The community experiences freezing temperatures each winter, leading to comparisons with the phrase when hell freezes over.

 Education

 The Pinckney Community Schools serve Hell.
-The schools are Pathfinder Middle School, Farley Hill Elementary and Navigator Elementary.
+The schools are Pinckney Community High School, Pathfinder Middle School, Farley Hill Elementary, and Navigator Elementary.